slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On education

 <!--
-+ shl@x -- Literacy peaked with Millennials
++ x@shl -- Literacy peaked with Millennials
 > *"Every day, with every action and choice, you’re either a teacher and an inspiration, or a lesson and a reminder."*
 > *"When you are right, you are learning nothing."*
 > *"When you try something new, don’t think of it as a matter of success / failure, but as success / learning to succeed."*